An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

-Throughout this paper, boldface letters are exclusively used to denote vectors for the sake of mathematical clarity.
-In this regard, we use lowercase boldface letters to denote column vectors, while Uppercase boldface letters denote matrices.
+Throughout this paper, \textbf{boldface} letters are exclusively used to denote vectors for the sake of mathematical clarity.
+In this regard, we use \textbf{l}owercase boldface letters to denote column vectors, while \textbf{U}ppercase boldface letters denote matrices.
 The only exception to this rule is $\vw$ (with some subscript or superscript), which denotes a Wiener process.
-Although in this work, this always corresponds to a column vector, we instead use an uppercase letter due to literary tradition.
+Although in this work this always corresponds to a column vector, we instead use an uppercase letter due to literary tradition.

 Let $t$ denote the time variable, with $t\in[0,T]$, where $T>0$ is allowed to be infinite.
 Let $(\Omega, \cF, \pp)$ be a complete probability space and $\{\cF_t\}_{t\in[0,T]}$ to be a filtration of sub-$\sigma$-algebras of $(\Omega, \cF)$, which we assume is augmented (i.e., complete and right-continuous).
 For every filtration there exists a smallest such augmented filtration refining $\{\cF_t\}_{t\in[0,T]}$ (known as its completion), so this is without loss of generality.
-We let $(\mathbf{x}(t,\omega),\mathbf{y}(t,\omega))$, for $t\in[0,T]$ and $\omega\in\Omega$ (for the rest of this work we drop the event or sample space dependence for notational simplicity, but it is always implied), be a partially observable $(S,\mathcal{A})$-valued stochastic process, where $\vx$ is the observable component, while $\vy$ is the unobservable component.
+We let $\big(\mathbf{x}(t,\omega),\mathbf{y}(t,\omega)\big)$, for $t\in[0,T]$ and $\omega\in\Omega$ (for the rest of this work we drop the event or sample space dependence for notational simplicity, but it is always implied), be a partially observable $(S,\mathcal{A})$-valued stochastic process, where $\vx$ is the observable component, while $\vy$ is the unobservable component.
 The theory that follows can be applied mutatis mutandis to any partially observable stochastic process that takes values over a measurable space $(S,\mathcal{A})$ where $S$ is a separable Hilbert space (finite-dimensional or not) over a complete scalar ground field and $\mathcal{A}$ is a $\sigma$-algebra of $S$, but for this work it suffices to consider complex-valued finite-dimensional processes with respect to the usual Euclidean inner product.
 As such, we let $S=\mathbb{C}^{k+l}$ and $\mathcal{A}=\mathcal{B}_{\mathbb{C}^{k+l}}\equiv\mathcal{B}_{\rr^{2(k+l)}}$, with $\vx$ being a $k$-dimensional vector and $\vy$ an $l$-dimensional one, where $\mathcal{B}_{\rr^{2(k+l)}}$ is the Borel $\sigma$-algebra of $\rr^{2(k+l)}$, since $\mathrm{dim}_{\rr}(\mathbb{C}^{k+l})=2(k+l)$.
 We assume that